-How the 'Three Wise Men from the East' ended up in Cologne – DW – 01/06/2025
+How the 'three wise men from the east' ended up in Cologne – DW – 01/06/2025

 'A matter of faith'

-"It certainly isn't a blatant forgery," says Matthias Deml.
-The shrine was opened in the 19th century and the bones were found to be wrapped in old, valuable silk fabrics from Palmyra (today's Syria), which date back to late antiquity.
+"It certainly isn't a blatant forgery," said Deml.
+The shrine was opened in the 19th century and the bones were found to be wrapped in old, valuable silk fabrics from Palmyra (in today's Syria), which date back to late antiquity.

-"So whoever is in the Shrine of the Three Kings, they have definitely been revered for many centuries," points out Deml.
+"So whoever is in the Shrine of the Three Kings, they have definitely been revered for many centuries," said Deml.
 "Whether they are the Magi is ultimately a matter of faith."

 This article was originally written in German.